aau-claaudia/hpc/docs/mistral/support.md

 ## When to contact us

-We handle institutional and access-related questions.
+CLAAUDIA handles the institutional setup of Mistral at AAU: access, workspaces, and token quotas.
 Reach out to us if you need help with:

-- **Vibe** — access, seat assignment, or login issues
+- **Access and login** to Vibe and AI Studio, including seat assignment
-- **AI Studio** — workspace creation, workspace members, or budget allocation
+- **AI Studio workspace** creation and workspace membership
-- **Quotas** — requesting or increasing your token quota
+- **Token quotas** — requesting or increasing your monthly quota
-- **API keys** — rotation, closure of unused or expired keys, or suspected misuse
+- **API keys** — rotation, deactivation, or suspected misuse

 For all technical questions about the Mistral products themselves — including API behaviour, model output, interface issues, and bugs — contact **Mistral's support** directly (see below).